-I'm a producer from the Texas Panhandle with a knack for making bangers in contemporary EDM/Pop styles.
+I'm a producer from the Texas Panhandle with a knack for remixing songs into EDM bangers!
 I can deliver high-quality tracks quickly and with minimal revision, so let's make it happen!

 My musical journey started at the age of 13 when I picked up a guitar for the first time, and it's been a roller coaster ever since.
 After playing in a few local bands, I joined the Navy and was taken all over the place, which gave me exposure to many different styles that I wasn't accustomed to and only broadened my musical perspective.
 After my time in the military, I played in a regionally well-known band in Georgia while moonlighting as a producer/instrumentalist for a local studio in Augusta, GA.
 It was here that I developed a love for the production aspect of music, both technical and creative, and knew that it was my calling in life.

-Currently, I produce/compose tracks for production music libraries that pitch to a variety of television programming and advertising firms, as well offer my services in mixing, production, and session work.
-I specialize in making EDM/Pop songs that hit hard with emotional impact, and I'm more than capable of producing any style you want!
+Currently, I make a lot of remixes for Country tracks to be used in live contexts, social content, and commercial releases.
+I specialize in making tracks that hit hard with emotional impact, and I'm more than capable of producing any style you may need!

 If you have any questions about my background/skillset, want to collaborate, or just wanna say hi, feel free to contact me!